 Water pollution after a rain storm, known as stormwater runoff pollution, is one of the greatest threats to our region’s waterways.
 This occurs when rain or melted snow flows over watertight surfaces, such as driveways, sidewalks, and streets.
 Rather than naturally soaking into the earth, this runoff picks up litter, chemicals, and other pollutants on its way into storm drains.
 It is then discharged on occasion into the waterways we use for swimming, fishing, drinking water and more.

-Many people have no idea that storm drains flow to local waterways, so they use them as trash and toxic waste dumps.
+Many people have no idea that storm drains flow to local waterways and unfortunately, many people use them as their personal trash can.
 Since Philly gets all of its drinking water from local rivers and creeks, it’s extremely important for everyone to do their part and keep the inlets free of litter, pet waste, and harmful chemicals.
 Did you know, there are roughly 75,000 inlets throughout the city of Philadelphia?

 The Partnership for the Delaware Estuary is happy to use its bulk-purchasing power to help municipalities save money while, at the same time, satisfying their MS4 requirements.
-We are currently updating this program in order to provide a more enjoyable and easy experience for the municipalities we serve.
-We are not taking orders at this time.
+If interested in purchasing ‘Drains to Creek’ or ‘Drains to River’ medallions, please email Chesa Blom at firstname.lastname@example.org.